building-blox/building-blox/README.md

 ````
 home.njk
 ````
-The exception to this is detail pages (see below);
+The exception to this is detail pages (see "Master-detail pattern" below);

 ### Page blocks
 Page blocks are added as sub-directories of the "pages" directory and include a .njk file with the same name as the page.